erenkulaksiz/nexys/apps/docs-v2/docs/userconfig/setuser.md

 ...
 ```

-This feature will not store any data on **localStorage**.
-It will only be used to identify the user of your application.

 You might want to do this on each page load.
-Since if not set while logPool is sending to the dashboard, it will be sent as `undefined`.
+Since if not set while logPool is sending data to the dashboard, it will be sent as `undefined`.

 ```ts title="pages/_app.tsx"
 ...